Sarah-HA-2021/MLDM_HomeWork/Project/README.md

 ## Problem  this paper is solving
-It is common in the research on this topic to select by hand : a)the right combination of classifiers
+It is common in the research on this topic to select by hand :
+* the right combination of classifiers
-b) the method to combine them
+* the method to combine them
 or exhaustive search is used when (the number of classifiers and algorithms to use is small)

 ## Method this paper is proposing